Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

 Embassy and Consular Legalization in Nairobi

-Embassy legalization is the final destination-country step.
+Embassy legalization is the destination-country step.
 It confirms that the embassy or consulate of the country where the document will be used accepts the Kenyan authentication chain.
 Embassy rules differ by country, document type and purpose.

 Common embassy requirements